Who we are and what we do?

 - Uncover the natural history of plant-microbe interactions through comparative genomics.

-- Understand the effects of domestication, hybridization and inbreeding on plant immune receptors.
+- Understand the effects of domestication, adaptation to new environments, polyploidy and inbreeding on plant immunity.

 - Engineer plant immunity using CRISPR and synthetic biology.